 For more information regarding this report please contact Mark Howard at 406-366-5709.
-Public Participation Opportunities: Please attend Council Meetings on the first Thursday every month.
+Public Participation Opportunities: Public can participate at the Town Council meeting on the first Thursday of each month.
+Please check the schedule and events at www.mooremt.gov.